masolimano/maneage/README.md

 Makefile uses the `foreach` function to read them in a specific order.

-The main body of this pipeline is thus going to be managed within the workhorse-Makefiles of `reproduce/src/make`.
+The main body of this pipeline is thus going to be managed within the workhorse-Makefiles that are in `reproduce/src/make`.
 If you set clear-to-understand names for these workhorse-Makefiles and follow the convention of the top Makefile that you only include one workhorse-Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye.
-This will let you know which step you are taking before or after another without much thought (in a few months especially).
+This will let you know generally which step you are taking before or after another.
 Projects will scale up very fast.
-Thus if you don't start and continue with a clean and robust management strategy, in the end it will become very dirty and hard to manage/understand (even for yourself).
+Thus if you don't start and continue with a clean and robust convention like this, in the end it will become very dirty and hard to manage/understand (even for yourself).
 As a general rule of thumb, break your rules into as many logically-similar but independent steps as possible.

-All processing steps ultimately (usually after many rules) end up in some number, image, figure, or table that must be included in the paper.
-After all, if you don't want to report the value of a processing, why would you do it in the first place?
-Therefore if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of an intermediate LaTeX macro file in `$(BDIR)/tex/macros` (the highest-level target of that workhorse-Makefile).
+All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that are to be included in the paper.
+The writing of the values into the final report is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTEX source, which will be replaced when compiling it to the final PDF).
+So usually the last target in a Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
+This intermediate TeX file rule will only contain commands to fill the TeX file up with values/names that were done in that Makefile.
+As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of that intermediate LaTeX macro file.

-The last part of the top-level Makefile is the rule to build `tex/pipeline.tex`.
-This file is the connection between the processing steps of the pipeline and the creation of the final PDF.
-In `reproduce/src/make/paper.mk`, you will notice that `paper.pdf` (final target of the whole reproduction pipeline) depends on `tex/pipeline.tex`.
-This file is thus the connection of these two very high-level different phases of the reproduction pipeline.
-Therefore, to keep the over-all management clean, the rule to create this bridge between the processing and paper-writing phases is defined in the top-level Makefile.
+In `reproduce/src/make/paper.mk` contains the rule to build `paper.pdf` (final target of the whole reproduction pipeline).
+If look in it, you will notice that it depends on `tex/pipeline.tex`.
+Therefore, last part of the top-level `Makefile` is the rule to build `tex/pipeline.tex`. `tex/pipeline.tex` is the connection between the processing steps of the pipeline, and the creation of the final PDF.
+Therefore, to keep the over-all management clean, the rule to create this bridge between the two phases is defined in the top-level `Makefile`.

-But `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step.
+As you see in the top-level `Makefile`, `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step (the separate work-horse Makefiles that you included).

+One of the LaTeX macros created by `reproduce/src/make/initialize.mk` is `\bdir`.
+It is the location of the build directory.
 In some cases you want tables and images to also be included in the final PDF.
 To keep these necessary LaTeX inputs, you can define other directories under `$(BDIR)/tex` in the relevant workhorse-Makefile.
-One of the LaTeX macros that `reproduce/src/make/initialize.mk` creates is the location of the build directory, so you can easily guide LaTeX to look into the proper directory through the `\bdir` macro.
-If the target of the rule that creates these other LaTeX inputs isn't a prerequisite of other rules, add it as a pre-requisite of `tex/pipeline.tex`.
+You can then easily guide LaTeX to look into the proper directory to import an image for example through the `\bdir` macro.

 During the research, it often happens that you want to test a step that is not a prerequisite of any higher-level operation.
 In such cases, you can